 In Africa, the cultural exchange rate is always favourable.
 This eye-opening journey into South Africa and Swaziland promises ample face time with the region’s famed wildlife and life-changing contact with the people who make this land their home.
 Here, you’ll marvel at hippos in their natural habitat and dine on local favourites and amazing camp meals.
-And with a reliable and knowledgeable CEO on hand at all times, your comfort zone will expand by miles.
+And with a reliable and knowledgeable Chief Experience Officer (CEO) on hand at all times, your comfort zone will expand by miles.

+Your Foodie Moment: Traditional Durban Bunny Chow, Durban.
 Kruger NP entrance and wildlife safari drive in our vehicle.
 Traditional dinner and local dancing.
-Traditional Durban dinner.
 All transport between destinations and to/from included activities.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.

 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.